neurospin/pylearn-parsimony/doc/source/installing.rst

 ========================

 The reference environment for pylearn-parsimony is Ubuntu 12.04 LTS with Python 2.7.3, Numpy 1.6.1 and Scipy 0.9.0.
-More recent versions likely w ork, but have not been tested thoroughly.
+More recent versions likely work, but have not been tested thoroughly.

 Unless you already have Numpy and Scipy installed, you need to install them: